 How solar PV works

-- The panels are installed on the roof and capture energy from daylight, creating DC electricity.
+- Solar PV panels are installed on the roof and capture energy from daylight, creating DC electricity.

 - The DC electricity is converted to AC by an inverter, usually situated in the loft.

-- The inverter is wired into the home’s fuse board, providing ‘free’ electricity during daylight hours.
-At night electricity is imported from the National Grid like normal.
+- The inverter is wired into the home’s fuse board, providing free electricity during daylight hours.
+At night electricity is imported from the National Grid.

-Now, thanks to the Solar Feed-in Tariff, you can now make money from having solar PV installed.
+The Solar Feed-in Tariff was introduced to help people make money from having solar PV installed.

 PV installation is a simple process, which usually takes less than one day.
 There is no change to your wiring and electricity will always be available, just like before, but you will not pay a penny for the electricity you use during the day!
 At night you will still need to ‘import’ energy from the grid, like normal.
 Any ‘excess’ units you generate during the day will be ‘exported’ to the grid.

 Solar photovolataic systems are extremely reliable, since they do not contain any moving parts, and the panels themselves are guaranteed for at least 20 years.
 See our guide to the differences between Polycrystalline vs monocrystalline and other types of solar photovoltaics.

 If you are thinking of getting solar photovoltaics installed be sure to use a Mircogeneration Certification Scheme approved installer.